The Nursing Home Murder

-The Nursing Home Murder (1935) is a work of detective fiction by New Zealand author Ngaio Marsh.
+The Nursing Home Murder (1935) is a work of detective fiction by New Zealand author Ngaio Marsh and Henry Jellett.
+It is the only book Marsh co-authored.

+Background

+Ngaio Marsh suffered from cancer which she obliquely refers to as a "recurring disability".
+She would eventually get a hysterectomy in 1975.
+During a particularly bad flare-up in 1934, Marsh was hospitalized for three months, undergoing a series of minor operations culminating in "a final snorter of a major one".
+Drs.
+Hugh Acland and Henry Jellett were her surgeons, and the procedure eliminated the possibility of Marsh bearing a child.

+While Marsh recovered, she and Jellett collaborated on a murder mystery set in a nursing home.
+Jellett provided all of the precise medical details in the novel.
+Marsh and Jellett originally titled the book Death Follows a Surgeon.
+The pair would later collaborate on a musical called There She Goes.

 Synopsis

-The British Home Secretary, Sir Derek O'Callaghan MP, has received several death threats from anarchists affiliated with Stalinist Communism - and a pleading letter threatening suicide from Jane Harden, a nurse with whom he had a short affair some months earlier.
+The British Home Secretary, Sir Derek O'Callaghan MP, has received several death threats from anarchists affiliated with Stalinist Communism – and a pleading letter threatening suicide from Jane Harden, a nurse with whom he had a short affair some months earlier.
 O'Callaghan's old friend and family physician, Sir John Phillips, visits to ask about O'Callaghan's relationship with Jane.
 She is Phillips's scrub nurse and Phillips has loved her from afar for years.
 O'Callaghan brutally informs Phillips that Jane is "easy" and not worth his regard; he and Phillips almost come to blows before Phillips threatens his life in front of a servant.

 One week later, O'Callaghan is introducing a bill in the House of Commons to deal with anarchism when he doubles over, incapacitated by acute appendicitis.
 His wife, unaware of the fight or of Phillips's threats, has her husband moved to Phillips's private hospital ("nursing home" in contemporary usage) and begs Phillips to operate immediately.
 He does so against his own wishes, as assisted by Dr. Roberts, the anaesthetist; Dr. Thoms, the assistant surgeon; Sister Marigold, the matron; Nurse Banks, the circulating nurse; and Jane Harden, the scrub nurse.
 The operation goes well, but O'Callaghan weakens near the end of the operation and dies one hour later, apparently of peritonitis.

 The next day, Lady O'Callaghan is going through her late husband's papers and finds both the death threats from anarchists and Jane Harden's letter.
 Convinced that her husband has been murdered, she calls in Roderick Alleyn of Scotland Yard.
 It turns out that O'Callaghan has died of an overdose of hyoscine, a drug used in anaesthesia.
 Suspicion falls not just on Phillips and Harden but also on Nurse Banks, an outspoken Communist whose constant vicious insults toward O'Callaghan during and after the operation have led to her dismissal.